Ricardo Cannizzaro

 Thesis: Causal Artificial Intelligence for Robust Robot Reasoning under Uncertainty

-My doctoral research focuses on uncertainty-aware and probabilistic causal modelling for learning, inference, decision-making, and explanation in complex, partially observable environments.
-A central theme of my work is learning human-aligned causal representations and developing faithful, counterfactual-based explanations to support understanding and trust by non-technical users.
+My doctoral research focused on uncertainty-aware and probabilistic causal modelling for learning, inference, decision-making, and explanation in complex, partially observable environments.
+A central theme of my work was learning human-aligned causal representations and developing faithful, counterfactual-based explanations to support understanding and trust by non-technical users.

-Methodologically, this work combines causal representation learning, Bayesian inference, probabilistic programming, and deep generative models, applied across both interactive virtual environments and real-world, hardware-integrated robotic systems.
-This research included, and subsequently extended, work completed through two Microsoft Research PhD internships, each forming a core thesis chapter.
+Methodologically, this work combined causal representation learning, Bayesian inference, probabilistic programming, and deep generative models, applied across both interactive virtual environments and real-world, hardware-integrated robotic systems.
+This research included, and subsequently extended, work completed through two Microsoft Research internships.

 Selected Coursework: Oxford Scientific Entrepreneurship Course; Oxford Language Centre Italian Fast-Track Course (Parts 1–2)